SceneDiff: A Benchmark and Method for Multiview Object Change Detection: SceneDiff Method

 \subsection{Two-Image Input Case}

 There may be only one before image and one after image, instead of two videos.
-In that simpler case, we skip 3D aggregation and instance association, treating each detected region as an independent object and applying the change type classification directly at the region level.
+In that simpler case, we skip 3D consistency aggregation and video-level region association, treating each detected region as an independent object and applying the change type classification directly at the region level with the same parameters.